conciso/coding-dojo/README.md

 ### Exercise
 Develop a class which should implement the following methods
-1. Method **setNewPhrase** takes a word or phrase which resets the game and takes a new phrase to guess.
+1. Method **startNewGame** takes a word or phrase which resets the game and takes a new phrase to guess.
 2. Method **guessCharacter** takes a character to insert and returns *true* or *false* depending on whether the character is contained in the phrase or not.